ExpressVPN Review: Quick Expert Summary

 Is ExpressVPN Really the Best VPN in 2021?

-ExpressVPN has fast speeds, excellent security features, allows up to 5 simultaneous connections, works on all major platforms, unblocks tons of streaming sites, and is very user-friendly.
+ExpressVPN has fast speeds, excellent security features, allows up to 5 simultaneous connections, supports all major platforms, works with all popular streaming sites, and is very user-friendly.
 All ExpressVPN servers support P2P traffic, and ExpressVPN works in countries that censor the internet like China and Iran.

 I always had fast speeds while using ExpressVPN — even while I was connected to servers that were far from my location — this allowed me to browse the internet, stream content (in HD quality), and download large files.
 In fact, ExpressVPN’s Lightway protocol outperformed other popular VPN protocols like OpenVPN and WireGuard in all of my tests.